-Such an incredibly vast and varied continent - 30% of the global landmass - resists generalisation.
+Such an incredibly vast and varied continent resists generalisation.

 The far flung corners of Asia are far from homogenous, and that’s the enduring appeal.
 Years of exploring, unearthing and wandering would barely scratch the surface of this great continent with all its contradictions and delights.
 Pretty much every geographical and climatic variation on earth is represented somewhere here, and a lifetime’s worth of excitement and inspiration await discovery.
 Whether you find it in a remote nomadic camp on the steppe or in a frenetic tropical city is beside the point - you can’t fail to enjoy the search.

 From small unnamed temples hidden in riverside towns, to glorious feats of architecture, Asia has no shortage of temples.
 See the sunrise over Cambodia’s Angkor Wat, marvel at Sigiriya perched atop an enormous rock in Sri Lanka, enjoy the contrast between the bustling streets and the tranquil calm of the temples of Penang, and cliché it may be, but the Taj Mahal never fails to take the breath away so make sure you visit it while in India.

 Whether you fancy a Himalayan adventure in northern India or Nepal, or to explore the Tien Shan mountains of Kazakhstan and Kyrgyzstan, Asia has some fantastic hiking opportunities.
 Take gentle paths along the winding waterways of Kerala, blaze the relatively untrodden trails of northern Vietnam, climb Adam’s Peak in Sri Lanka and take in views that can only be found on foot.
 Whether you are a keen hiker or simply like strolling through new landscapes, there are plenty of routes and destinations to choose from.